-Buckling under the pressure of being a surrogate mother to her siblings and overstimulated by the adult world of drug addiction, Vinylux abandons her mother’s house.
+Buckling under the pressure of being a surrogate mother to her siblings and overstimulated by the adult world of drug addiction, Daughter abandons her mother’s house.
 She moves in with her grandparents.
 It is there that she begins her re-education.

-Vinylux recovers and even excels in college.
+Daughter recovers and even excels in college.
 Despite having moved away from her hometown, her mother’s downward spiral haunts her every move, leaving her restless.

 Images by Roy Guste